Explore how your team can use Hiver.

 Response Templates: Make use of pre-written templates to respond to commonly asked questions.
 Your team doesn’t have to write responses from scratch every single time.

 Reporting and Analytics: Measure user and workload performance to gain insights into key metrics such as first response time and average resolution time.
-Use this to identify improvement areas, top performers, and ones that need training.
+Use this to identify improvement areas, top performers, and those that need training.

 “After implementing Hiver in my organization, it has completely transformed our internal communications for various purposes.
 It is so effortless that you implement it once with just a few clicks, and a lot of things are automated.
 It also provides various customer support channel options.
 With such an easy-to-integrate product, you can automate a huge number of mundane work communications and email sharing, which actually saves your time and efforts and eliminates communication lag in the team.” – Hiver User Review | G2